boxalino/rtux-integration-magento2/README.md

 https://github.com/boxalino/rtux-magento2

 ## Integration
-Generally, this repository is not subject to Boxalino maintenance on client setup.
+This repository is **not** subject to Boxalino maintenance on client setup.
-This means, the guidelines are meant to be integrated in a repository/plugin maintainted&developed by the client`s team.
+This means, the guidelines are supposed to be integrated in a repository/plugin maintainted&developed by the client`s team.

 This repository can be deployed for testing Boxalino features or in order to prepare your own integration.
-In order to deploy it, check the *Setup* steps bellow.
+In order to deploy it as is in a local environment, check the *Setup* steps bellow.

 ## Setup
 1. Add the plugin to your project via composer